rooniac/nyc-taxi-tripdata-pipeline/README.md

 - **NYC TLC Trip Record Data**
   Open dataset provided by the New York City Taxi and Limousine Commission (TLC), containing detailed trip records for Yellow and Green taxis.
   📎 Source: [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

+🚧 **This project is still under active development.
+Features and structure may change.**